JWambaugh/FirmamentGameEngine/README.md

 * Haxe NME based - runs on virtually any platform - Flash, PC, Mac, iOS, android, HTM5, and more
 * Open source - Firmament is licensed under the GPL version 3.
 Download the engine and use it in your open source project for free.
 * To get started with Firmament, download it, and start playing today!

+**Firmament is currently in a Pre-Alpha state.
+It may not yet completely stable, and its features and APIs are subject to refactoring**

 ##Website
 For more information, please check out the website at [www.FirmamentEngine.com](http://www.FirmamentEngine.com)